-The expenses that emerge during construction and exploitation of a photovoltaic system within a company are consisted of initial investment construction expenses and operational and maintenance expenses.
+The expenses that emerge during construction and exploitation of a one photovoltaic system are consisted of initial investment construction expenses and operational and maintenance expenses.

 Projects that are undertaken for construction of photovoltaic systems for production of electrical energy, regardless whether they are home photovoltaic systems, systems implemented within industrial capacities or photovoltaic electrical plant are characterized with big initial investment.
-Positive side is that the capital expenses, with development of technology are in regular decline, so in the near future, in particular if we take into account the limited amount of fossil fuels, it is expected that the electrical energy from photovoltaic systems not only to be ecologically acceptable but also the cheapest..
+Positive side is that the capital expenses, with development of technology are in regular decline, so in the near future, in particular if we take into account the limited amount of fossil fuels, it is expected that the electrical energy from photovoltaic systems to be the cheapest.

-The attractiveness for production of electrical energy from photovoltaic systems in great measure depends on their efficiency.
-Therefore, one of the biggest challenges of the engineers who are connected with the use energy of the solar radiation is to construct photovoltaic panels with as much bigger efficiency as possible, which for a give input amount of solar radiation will produce as bigger amount of electrical energy as possible.
+The attractiveness of the production of electrical energy from photovoltaic systems to a great extent depends on their efficiency.
+Therefore, one of the biggest challenges of the engineers who are connected with the use of energy of the solar radiation is to construct photovoltaic panels with bigger efficiency, which for a given input amount of solar radiation will produce as much bigger as possible amount of electrical energy.
 In pic.
-5.2 is presented the trend of increase of efficiency of photovoltaic systems depending on the used technology.
+5.2 is presented the trend of increasing of efficiency of photovoltaic systems depending of the used technology.